xbeat/Machine-Learning/README.md

 Context evolution in language models refers to the dynamic process of updating and adapting the contextual understanding of a model as it processes sequential input.
 This concept is crucial for improving the performance and relevance of language models in various natural language processing tasks.

+## Visualizing High-Dimensional Data with UMAP in Python

+Introduction to UMAP

+Uniform Manifold Approximation and Projection (UMAP) is a dimensionality reduction technique used for visualizing high-dimensional data.
+It preserves both local and global structure, making it effective for various data types.

 ## Location Parameter in Machine Learning with Python

 Location Parameter in Machine Learning